 Before the war

-In the 1891 census, Mary is nine and living with her parents Arthur, age thirty-six and a nurseryman who was born in Radcliffe on Trent, her mother Sarah who was from Hallam, Derbyshire and brothers George, twelve, John, eleven, Robert, seven, and Harry,age five.
-She also has a sister Elizabeth, age two.
+In the 1891 census, Mary was nine and living with her parents Arthur, age thirty-six, a nurseryman who was born in Radcliffe on Trent, her mother Sarah who was from Hallam, Derbyshire and brothers George, twelve, John, eleven, Robert, seven, and Harry, age five.
+She also had a sister Elizabeth, age two.
 They were living at 31 Pine Street, Radford.
 Three of her brothers were born in East Stoke but Harry and Elizabeth were born in Radford.

-In the 1901 census she is now aged nineteen and the family have moved to Bailey Lane, Radcliffe on Trent.
-Her father is now recorded as a market gardener labourer, her brother John aged twenty-one is a boot/shoe repairer, Robert aged seventeen a railway cleaner, and Harry aged fifteen is a fishmonger’s boy.
+In the 1901 census she was now aged nineteen and the family have moved to Bailey Lane, Radcliffe on Trent.
+Her father was recorded as a market gardener labourer, her brother John aged twenty-one was a boot/shoe repairer, Robert aged seventeen a railway cleaner, and Harry aged fifteen was a fishmonger’s boy.

-In the 1911 census Mary is now twenty-nine and is recorded as an assistant teacher and she is still living with her parents, brothers John, Harry who is now a nurseryman’s assistant and her sister Elizabeth.
-They have moved to a five roomed house on West End Villas in the village.
-Also living with them as a boarder is Percy Tibbals a railway porter who was born in Mauritius but is a British subject by parentage.
+In the 1911 census Mary was twenty-nine and an assistant teacher and still living with her parents, brothers John, Harry who was now a nurseryman’s assistant and her sister Elizabeth.
+They had moved to a five roomed house on West End Villas in the village.
+Also living with them as a boarder is Percy Tibbals a railway porter who was born in Mauritius but was a British subject by parentage.
 Mary commenced work as an uncertified teacher at the village school in October 1911.

 During the war

 Mary continued teaching at the village school during the war.